- On this page:

 - You will learn in your BLED courses that dual language (two- or one-way immersion) programs are the most effective bilingual programs in terms of academic achievement for bilingual students.
 You may want to do some internet research to see if the district you think you would like to work in has any dual language schools before you make your request.
 Currently, all the bilingual programs in Dallas ISD are either one-way or two-way programs.
 Your bilingual advisor may be able to tell you of any other dual language schools in your area.

 - If you are located in the Dallas area, you can request an assignment in Dallas or Mesquite ISD.
-Both districts have strong bilingual programs and have teacher mentors, including bilingual teachers, who have worked with A&M-Commerce for years.
+Both districts have strong bilingual programs and have teacher mentors, including bilingual teachers, who have worked with East Texas A&M for years.
 Student teachers can do their internship in Dallas in the spring; or in Mesquite ISD in the fall and spring.

 - If you prefer an assignment in East Texas, we recommend Paris, Sulphur Springs or Greenville ISD as both districts have fairly large bilingual programs and therefore quite a few bilingual teachers.
 They also have a great need for bilingual teachers, and so may very well offer you a position before you even graduate if you do well as a student teacher.